SEB-Core/mongoose-recipes/README.md

 By convention, the first argument to this method will be a *PascalCased* string of your collection name - in this case, `"User"`.
 The second argument is the `userSchema` variable from above.

-Now you export it so that you can utilize it elsewhere in your app.
+Now, you export it so that you can utilize it elsewhere in your app.

 ```js
 module.exports = User